elenapan/dotfiles/README.md

    Congratulations, at this point you should be ready to log out of your current desktop and into AwesomeWM.

    Your login screen should have a button that lets you change between available desktop sessions.
+If not, [click here](https://github.com/elenapan/dotfiles/wiki/Troubleshooting#i-cannot-find-the-login-screen-button-that-lets-me-login-with-awesomewm) to find out how to fix it.

+   Try it, play with it, enjoy it.
+   Consider checking out the [Advanced setup](https://github.com/elenapan/dotfiles/wiki/Advanced-setup) in order to enable and configure various components that are not needed to use the desktop, but provide a better experience.

 6. *(Optional)* Eye-candy

    + Set the wallpaper

-      ```sh
+      ```shell
       feh --bg-fill /path/to/your/wallpaper
       ```

    + Load a colorscheme

-      ```sh
+      ```shell
       xrdb -merge /path/to/colorscheme
       ```